UF4007/ioManager/README.md

 ## Requirements and Installation

 - C++20 compatible compiler
-- Supported platforms: Windows, Linux, ESP
+- Supported platforms: Windows, Linux

 io::manager is a header-only library.
 Simply include the main header file in your project: